jozdk/notes/README.md

 - Insert a session secret at `SESSION_SECRET`
 - Note: All of the other empty environment variables are *optional* and/or *dependent on the data storage option* you choose (see [Configuring Data Storages](#Configuring-Data-Storages))
 - Add a new user to log in with (see [Users CLI](#Users-CLI))
-- Run one of the following commands depending on data storage option (for PostgreSQL, make sure you have PostgreSQL installed and configured: see [PostgreSQL](#PostgreSQL))
+- Run one of the following commands depending on your database preference (for PostgreSQL, make sure you have PostgreSQL installed and configured: see [PostgreSQL](#PostgreSQL))
     - | Data Storage | Command |
       | --- | --- |
       | File system | `npm run fs-start` |